davegreen/shadowGroupSync/README.md

 ---------------------

 A PowerShell script that provides an easy way to manage Active Directory shadow groups.
-This script requires the [Active Directory PowerShell module](http://technet.microsoft.com/en-us/library/ee617195.aspx) from Microsoft.
+This script requires the [PowerShell Active Directory module](http://technet.microsoft.com/en-us/library/ee617195.aspx) from Microsoft.

 ### Features

 - Sync user or computer objects from one or more OUs to a single group.
-- Ability to filter objects included in the shadow group using the [PowerShell AD object filter](http://technet.microsoft.com/en-us/library/hh531527).
+- Ability to filter objects included in the shadow group using the [PowerShell Active Directory Filter](http://technet.microsoft.com/en-us/library/hh531527).
 - Ability to choose shadow group type (Security/Distribution).
 - Supports child domains (Not fully tested).